Scarlatta6/Scarlatta6/README.md

 - 👋 Hi, I’m @Scarlatta6
 - 👀 I’m interested in learning how to become a good software developer
-- 🌱 I’m currently learning HTML, CSS, JS, Ruby, Angular, MySQL and Java
+- 🌱 I’m currently learning HTML, CSS, JS, Ruby, Angular, MySQL, Java and Python
 - 📫 You can reach me by email in carlaldana128@gmail.com

 <!---